Video quality: Terminology

 Objective quality models are sometimes also referred to as instrumental (quality) models, in order to emphasize their application as measurement instruments.
-Some authors suggest that the term “objective” is misleading, as it “implies that instrumental measurements bear objectivity, which they only do in case that they can be generalized.”
+Some authors suggest that the term "objective" is misleading, as it "implies that instrumental measurements bear objectivity, which they only do in cases where they can be generalized."

-Classification of objective video quality models
+Classification of the objective video quality models

 Objective models can be classified by the amount of information available about the original signal, the received signal, or whether there is a signal present at all: